chec/commercejs-examples/CONTRIBUTING.md

 # Contributing

-If you would like to contribute to our developer resources, please refer to the following set of guidelines.
+If you would like to contribute a resources and have your guide or tutororial listed in our [community article listing](https://commercejs.com/docs/community/),   please refer to the following set of guidelines.

-We are currently accepting applications to contribute to our developer resources.
-Please visit our posting [here](https://jobs.lever.co/chec/fbd3c0f2-2586-4a98-a29a-143ac8a8faf4).

 ## Submitting a new resource